 (4) Rapid growth and spread of urban development is encroaching upon, or eliminating, many open areas and spaces of varied size and character and many sites with important cultural and natural resources.
-These areas, spaces, and sites, if preserved and maintained in their present open state, constitute important physical, biological, social, aesthetic or economic assets.
+These areas, spaces, and sites, if preserved and maintained in their present open state, constitute important physical, biological, social, aesthetic, recreational, or economic assets.

-(5) The State must act now to protect and to help local governments to protect substantial quantities of such lands as are now available and appropriate so that they may be preserved and developed for the purposes enumerated herein.
+(5) The State must continue to permanently protect substantial quantities of such lands as are now available and appropriate so that they may be preserved and developed for the purposes enumerated herein.

-(6) It is the public policy of the State and its political subdivisions that the preservation of open spaces shall be accomplished through the acquisition of interests or rights in real property, or donation of said lands, and that said acquisition constitutes a public purpose for which public funds have been expended or advanced and should be continued.
+(6) It is the public policy of the State that the permanent protection of land shall be accomplished through the voluntary acquisition of interests or rights in land, or donation of said lands, and that said acquisition or donation constitutes a public purpose for which public funds have been expended or advanced and should be continued.

 § 7503 Purpose.

-(a) State agencies may acquire any interest in real property for the following purposes, to carry out and expand on the intent of the conservation program described in Volume 65, Chapter 212 of the Laws of Delaware:
+(a) State agencies may permanently protect land for the following purposes, to carry out and expand on the intent of the Open Space Program:

-(3) To protect existing or planned parks, forests, wildlife areas, nature preserves or other recreation, conservation or cultural sites by controlling the use of contiguous or nearby lands;
+(3) To protect or expand existing or planned parks, forests, wildlife areas, nature preserves or other recreation, conservation, or cultural sites.

 (7) To allow for water resource conservation.

-(b) State agencies may acquire property or rights in real property pursuant to this chapter by the use of direct acquisition for cash, by purchase money mortgage, by installment sale or by other methods or incentives as determined by the Secretary after consultation with the Secretary of Finance.
-State agencies shall not exercise the "right of eminent domain" to carry out the provisions of this chapter.
+(b) State agencies may permanently protect land pursuant to this chapter by the use of direct acquisition for cash, by purchase money mortgage, by installment sale, or by other methods or incentives as determined by the Secretary after consultation with the Secretary of Finance.
+State agencies shall not exercise the "right of eminent domain" to carry out the purposes of this chapter.
 Participation in the Open Space Program and all transactions to permanently protect land under this chapter shall be voluntary.

 § 7504 Definitions.

-(1) "Conservation Trust Fund" means the Delaware Land and Water Conservation Trust Fund established and maintained pursuant to Chapter 47 of this title, as it may be amended or superseded [repealed].
+(1) "Conservation Trust Fund" means the Delaware Land and Water Conservation Trust Fund established and maintained pursuant to subchapter II of Chapter 54 of Title 30.

 (2) "Council" means the Delaware Open Space Council established pursuant to this chapter.

-(5) "Land" or "lands" means real property, including improvements thereon; rights of way; water and riparian rights; easements, privileges and all other rights or interests of any kind or description in, relating to or connected with real property.
+(5) "Land" or "lands" means real property, including improvements thereon; rights of way; water, subaqueous land, and riparian rights; easements; privileges; and all other rights or interests of any kind or description in, relating to, or connected with real property or water.

-(8) "Permanent protection", "permanently protected," or "permanently protect," means the acquisition by purchase, gift, grant, bequest, devise or otherwise the fee or any lesser interest, development right, easement, covenant or other contractual right in real property in perpetuity necessary to achieve the purposes of this chapter.
+(8) "Permanent protection", "permanently protected," or "permanently protect," means the acquisition by purchase, gift, grant, bequest, devise, or otherwise of the fee or any lesser interest, development right, easement, covenant, or other contractual right in land in perpetuity necessary to achieve the purposes of this chapter.

 a.
-Department of Natural Resources and Environmental Control (Division of Parks and Recreation and Fish and Wildlife);
+Department of Natural Resources and Environmental Control (Division of Parks and Recreation and Division of Fish and Wildlife).

 b.
-Department of State (Division of Historical and Cultural Affairs); and
+Department of State (Division of Historical and Cultural Affairs).

 § 7505 Delaware Open Space Council.